Generic Stability and Modes of Convergence: Introduction

 \section{Introduction}

+This paper is a kind of companion-piece to \cite{K-Morley} on analytical contents of generically stable types/measures for arbitrary theories.
 Pillay and Tanović \cite{Pillay-Tanovic} introduced the notion of {\em generically stable type}, for {\em arbitrary} theories.
 The notion abstracts/expresses/preserves the crucial properties of definable types in stable theories, and definable and finitely satisfiable types in $NIP$ theories.
 In \cite{HPS}, this notion was {\em correctly} generalized to {\em Keisler measures}, for $NIP$ theories.
 Assuming $NIP$, there are also equivalences on the notion, namely $dfs$, $fam$, and $fim$.\footnote{These are abbreviations for definable and finitely satisfiable measure, finitely approximated measure, and frequency interpretation measure, respectively.
 Cf. \cite{CGH} for definitions.} The important question that remains is what is the ``correct" notion of generic stability for measures in {\em arbitrary} theories.
 This seems to be more complicated than what is expected in the first encounter.

-Recently \cite{K-Morley}, it is shown that a global type $p$ in a {\em countable} theory is generically stable over a set $A$ if and only if $p$ is definable over $A$, AND there is a sequence $(c_i:i<\omega)$ inside $A$ such that $(tp(c_i/{\cal U}):i<\omega)$ converges to $p$, {\bf in a strong sense.}\footnote{$DBSC$-convergence.
+Recently \cite{K-Morley}, it is shown that a global type $p$ in a {\em countable} theory is generically stable over a small model $M$ if and only if $p$ is definable over $M$, and there is a sequence $(c_i:i<\omega)$ inside $M$ such that $(tp(c_i/{\cal U}):i<\omega)$ converges to $p$, {\bf in a strong sense.}\footnote{$DBSC$-convergence.
 Cf. \cite[Def.~3.4]{K-Morley} or Remark~\ref{DBSC remark} below.} The significance of this result is that this notion is characterized by only a specific sequence in {\em the} model/set, and the information of all Morley sequences is encoded in that sequence so that we can call it {\em the} Morley sequence.
 On the other hand, it gives an analytical characterization of the notion which links it to other fields including topology/functional analysis/descriptive set theory.
 This suggests that a similar result holds for {\em measures} in arbitrary (countable) theories.